AlphaHamiltonian/spreadscanner/README.md

 You can tailor the logging levels or add handlers (e.g., rotating file handler, external logging service) by editing the config.
 This helps in production environments to balance verbosity vs. information needed for monitoring the app’s health.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-To get started:

-1. Fork the repo and create a feature branch: `git checkout -b feature/my-new-feature`.
-2. Ensure code style and quality by running `flake8` or other linters.
-(Optional: set up pre-commit hooks for automatic formatting on commit.)
-3. Add tests in a `tests/` directory if adding new functionality, especially for any critical data processing logic.
-4. Open a Pull Request with a clear description of the changes and the motivation (link to any relevant issues).
-Please include details on how to reproduce or test new features.

-All contributions should adhere to the project’s coding style and aim to maintain or improve the clarity and performance of the code.
-Discussion through issues or the PR is encouraged to refine the feature or fix.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software.
-Contributions you make will also fall under the MIT license.

----